solo-io/supergloo/docs/content/setup/_index.md

 ```

 {{% notice note %}}
-Note that the `--remote-cluster-name` is NOT the name of the cluster in your kubeconfig file -- it's a name given to the cluster Service Mesh Hub can refer to it in various configurations.
+Note that the `--remote-cluster-name` is NOT the name of the cluster in your kubeconfig file -- it's a name given to the cluster Gloo Mesh can refer to it in various configurations.
 You can pick a name for this.
 {{% /notice %}}

 ```shell